EdDataScienceEES/tutorial-Kirstb-04/index.md

 2. [Too messy](Example_markdowns/BBC_overwhelming.md)

-On the other hand this exaple looks more like a school project than a proffessional document to be taken seriously.
+On the other hand this example looks more like a school project than a proffessional document to be taken seriously.
 It has no set formatting e.g. different picture sizes and alignments, a range of text colours, and overuse of underlining and making words bold, and so looks messy and unproffessional.

 3. [Just right](Example_markdowns/BBC_good.md)

 This is a good mix of these two.
 It has a set format throughout, and only uses images and colours where necessary.
-It both engages the viewer but also provides only the necessary information to create a concise and professional README document.
+It both engages the viewer but also provides only the necessary information, resulting in a concise and professional README document.